 I was amazed that the entrance fee was only a mere €13, so I booked my ticket online beforehand.

 Capturing some the highlights on a GoPro

-After some of my students expressed wishes they could go see the exhibition themselves, but unfortunately couldn't.
+After some of my students expressed wishes they wanted go see the exhibition themselves, but unfortunately couldn't.
 I thought it might be a great idea, to treat myself to a GoPro Hero 5 Action Camera to capture clips on video/ photograph and share this exhibition and my experience with you all.
 But I'm sorry to say that I've not really got the hang of how to upload the videos from the GoPro onto this blog, they seem to be too larger file size.
 (If anyone has any help or advise, it would be greatly appreciated, then I can share more via video).
 I'm pretty new to blogging, as this is only my third one I've done (so I'm a newbie to it all), but I've attached photographs for you instead.

 Fashion Exhibitions I've also visited

 I love a fashion exhibition.
 A few years ago I went to the V&A to see the Vivienne Westwood exhibition which was fantastic and also the 'Isabella Blow – Fashion Galore' collection of Alexandre McQueen / Philip Treacey at Somerset House in London whilst doing a Millinery course.
 You get so much inspiration and they get your creative brain fired up.
 It's not just the clothes at these exhibitions, it's everything – they way they display them, the music, the lighting, the noise, the atmosphere.
 I just love them.